TheArturthur/CoppermindScraper/Cosmere/Stormfather.md

 For more images, see [[Stormfather/Gallery\|/Gallery]].
 The vast majority of the time, the Stormfather is simply a disembodied presence in the skies, or an overpowering voice within the highstorm itself.
 On the occasions that he does show himself, he takes the form of an enormous, imperious face made out of the clouds, that seems to stretch from horizon to horizon into infinity.
+His eyes are described as being full of stars.

 >“*Of course, if the Stormfather was listening, he'd correct Dalinar’s mistakes.
 The Stormfather hated to be misquoted.*”
 \-Dalinar on the Stormfather[8]